heathensoft/EntityComponentSystem/README.md

 Maybe the subset of birds is better off just implementing that interface as well.
 That's logical.
 What about invertebrates?
 Flying fish?

-It would be nice just not thinking about that.
+It would be nice not to think about that.
 Anything can fly if you just gave it the ability.
-You could, at run-time alter the same entity from a UI menu-item to a trebuchet, doctor or both.
+You could, at run-time alter the same entity from a menu-button to a trebuchet, doctor or both.

 ### The implementation
 In some ECS implementations the entity would be the container for its components.
 But for